 To be considered for our Best ADN, Best BSN, and Best MSN rankings, schools need to meet the aforementioned data reporting criteria and offer at least one campus-based or hybrid program at the associate, bachelor’s, or master’s level, respectively.
 For the Best BSN list, programs are eligible if they prepare students for the NCLEX-RN licensing exam and are available to students without an RN credential or prior bachelor’s degree.

 To be considered for our Best Online RN to BSN Program rankings, schools need to meet the aforementioned data reporting criteria and offer at least one fully online RN to BSN program.
 To be considered for our Best Online MSN Program rankings, schools need to meet the aforementioned data reporting criteria and offer at least one fully online MSN program.

 To be considered for our Best BSN by State and Best MSN by State rankings, schools need to meet the aforementioned data reporting criteria and offer at least one campus-based, hybrid, or online program at the program level of the ranking list.
 When a school has campuses in multiple states, it is eligible to be ranked in the state where its main campus is located.

 Schools with programs that require some on-campus coursework were still considered for online rankings if the amount of in-person work required was limited to two weeks or less.
 This allows students to retain their current employment or other personal responsibilities.

-Tuition data was collected from the National Center for Education Statistics.
+Programmatic accreditation and profit status of schools were collected from official websites of the accreditation agencies or from the National Center for Education Statistics.
 The NCES is the primary governmental entity for gathering and presenting data related to education.
-NCES data is updated annually.
-The NCES does not release data in downloadable formats until it has been approved, so the most current available data will not be for the most recent academic year.
+NCES data are updated annually.
+The NCES does not release data into downloadable formats until they have been approved, so the most current available data will not be for the most recent academic year.